Thomas-Kulch/VideoCompressor/README.md

     1. Open file explorer and have you select a folder containing videos with the formats : mp4, avi, .mkv, or .mov

-    2. Once you select your folder, the code will loop through every file, select the videos in the above formats.
+    2. Once you select your folder, the code will loop through every file and select the videos in the above formats.

-    3. Reduce the bitrate while maintaining video quality.
+    3. It will reduce the bitrate while maintaining video quality.

     4. Create a new directory called "compressed_videos"

-    5. Place the videos inside with a size suitable for Discord
+    5. Place the videos inside in a size suitable for Discord

 ### Prerequisites